Best Kidney Transplant Cost In India

 • Renal Biopsy

-Finding a match:- A kidney donor can be living or deceased, related, or unrelated to you.
+A kidney donor can be living or deceased, related or unrelated to you.
 Your transplant team will consider several factors when evaluating whether a donor kidney will be a good match for you.

 Tissue typing.
 If your blood type is compatible, the next step is a tissue typing test called human leukocyte antigen (HLA) typing.
 This test compares genetic markers that increase the likelihood the transplanted kidney will last a long time.
-The same match means it’s less likely that your body will reject the organ.
+A good match means it’s less likely that your body will reject the organ.

 Additional factors your transplant team may consider in finding the most appropriate donor kidney for you include matching age, kidney size and infection exposure.